 Think of refinancing as simply applying for a new loan.
 You’ll need to provide anything that will show the financial institution you’re a low-risk borrower.
 Start by gathering your pay stubs or other proof of income.
 Prepare to grant permission for the lender to check your credit.
-Information about your current loan, such as the monthly payment and remaining balance, will also be required, along with information about the car itself, such as the VIN, mileage, make and model.
-While good financials might get you into a lower-rate loan, if your income and credit score are too low, you might not qualify for a refinancing at all.
+Information about your current loan (such as the monthly payment and remaining balance) will also be required, along with information about the car (such as the VIN, mileage, make and model).
+While solid financials might get you into a lower-rate loan, if your income and credit score are too low, you might not qualify to refinance.
 If this is the case, spend a couple months improving your credit score before you try again.

 Benefits & Considerations

 But be cautious.
 Your lender might try to get you into a more costly loan.
 For example, a lender might offer a loan with a much lower monthly payment, but with a seven- or nine-year term to pay off the loan.
 You'd end up paying much more in the long run.
 Lenders might also try to tack on additional fees.
 Always ask what fees are involved and double-check your refinancing contract before signing it.